-The City of Parramatta is seeking feedback on the design of a new pedestrian and cycle bridge that will cross the Parramatta River, designed by landscape architects Lat 27 and architects and urban designers Archipelago.
+The City of Parramatta is seeking feedback on the design of a new pedestrian and cycle bridge that will cross the Parramatta River, with bridge architecture by Archipelago and landscape architecture by Lat 27 with Bonacci Infrastructure as lead engineering design consultant.

 The bridge will feature a diagonal arch – the first of its kind to be designed and built in Australia – where the span of the arch crosses diagonally over the length of the deck, allowing for the ends of the bridges to visually align with the streets at each end.